Football Official

 Best Rated

-Asked by TomN. about 6 years ago
+Asked by Coach Bruce over 6 years ago

 Regarding the NCAA "Invalid fair catch signal", the rule mentions any "Waving" being considered an invalid signal.
 Does this include a below-the-waist, baseball-umpire-"safe" type signal to teammates to stay away?
 Seems like that isn't a "wave".